brennanbrown/markdown-to-docx/README.md

 ---

-**Made with ❤️ for the markdown community**
+**Open source project for the markdown community**

-*If this tool helped you, please consider giving it a ⭐ on GitHub!*
+*If this tool is helpful, please consider starring the repository.*

 ## 🔗 **Links**